 Bareboat Chartering 104

-Details: The Bareboat Chartering graduate will have successfully demonstrated the ability to skipper and crew an inboard auxiliary powered cruising sailboat up to 51’ within sight of land and bring it safely to anchor during daylight hours.
+The Bareboat Chartering graduate will have successfully demonstrated the ability to skipper and crew an inboard auxiliary powered cruising sailboat up to 51’ within sight of land and bring it safely to anchor during daylight hours.
 In order to rent a boat from most charter companies, this certification is required.